Class field theory for function fields and finite abelian torsors

 Let us briefly describe the proof of Theorem \ref{thm:main-intro}.
 Writing $U:=X\setminus S$, Nori's work provides a profinite commutative $k$-group scheme $\pi^{\Nori}(U)^{\ab}$ with a functorial identification

 for variable finite commutative $k$-group schemes $G$.
-On the other hand, it follows from the concrete description of $\varpi_1(\cdot)$ given by \eqref{eqn:varpi-concrete} that, for any commutative, connected and reduced $k$-group $H$, pushout of the tautological extension arising from an isogeny $\varphi:H'\rightarrow H$ along a homomorphism of finite $k$-group schemes $\ker(\varphi)\rightarrow G$ induces a functorial identification (see Lemma \ref{lem:univ cov B})
+On the other hand, it follows from the concrete description of $\varpi_1(\cdot)$ given by \eqref{eqn:varpi-concrete} that, for any commutative and connected $k$-group $H$, pushout of the tautological extension arising from an isogeny $\varphi:H'\rightarrow H$ along a homomorphism of finite $k$-group schemes $\Ker(\varphi)\rightarrow G$ induces a functorial identification (see Lemma \ref{lem:univ cov B})

 As such, the identification \eqref{eq:nori-affine} is equivalent to a functorial identification